emmastrand/Kenya_SamakiSalama/README.md

 All scripts created within a R project: `FishLandings`.

-- QC.Rmd: reads in Fishing Landings
+- `QC.Rmd`: reads in Fishing Landings
-- Figures.Rmd: figures produced from the above datasets
+- `Figures.Rmd`: figures produced from the above datasets
-- Statistics.Rmd: statistical analyses on the above datasets
+- `Statistics.Rmd`: statistical analyses on the above datasets